ma-gilles/recovar/README.md

 ## TLDR
  (WIP - Untested)
 A short example illustrating the steps to run the code on EMPIAR-10076.
-Read above for more details:
+Assuming you have downloaded the code and have a GPU, the code should take less than an hour to run, and less than 10 minutes if you downsample to 128 instead (exact running time depends on your hardware). and  Read above for more details:

     # Downloaded poses from here: https://github.com/zhonge/cryodrgn_empiar.git
     git clone https://github.com/zhonge/cryodrgn_empiar.git